the-grue/MMURTL-OS/README.md

 * Now supports two disk controllers and up to 4 drives each with 4 partitions.
 * FAT32 support (not fully implemented yet, but it works!)

+Bootable floppy disk images now available in the images directory.

+    mmurtl.img   - Boots to PC-MOS/386 then use mmloader.exe to launch
+                   or use mmlaunch.bat from the root of the drive. mmurtlsa.img - Standalone MMURTL bootable floppy.
+Custom boot loader launches MMURTL natively.